 - Shoreline’s proprietary market scanning was able to quickly narrow down the long list to identify the vendors most likely to meet the client’s requirements

-- Shoreline vendor assessment process complied with the procurement policies of the client including independence in the process
+- Shoreline’s vendor assessment process complied with the procurement policies of the client including independence in the process

-- Shoreline produced target high-level system architecture served an input to the selection process and ensured the preferred solution would fit into the clients operating model
+- Shoreline produced a target high-level system architecture which served as an input to the selection process and ensured the preferred solution would fit into the client’s operating model

 - The commercial outcome of the vendor selection was in line with client expectations.
 Shoreline’s Total Cost of Ownership model accurately outlined the yearly vendor solutions costs over a 7-year period, which enabled the client to resource the project appropriately